1899 Lititz Pike, Suite 10, Lancaster, PA 17601

 Homes for Sale in Lancaster PA

-Explore the character and charm of the Lancaster area and find out how the reason it has become the home for so many.
-If you would any information on any of the Lancaster homes for sale, simply click “Request More Information.”
+Explore the character and charm of the Lancaster area and find out why so many people have made it their home.
+If you would like any information on any of the homes for sale in Lancaster, simply click “Request More Information.” or contact us!
 We will be happy to answer any questions and assist in your home search.

 The accuracy of all information, regardless of source, including but not limited to open house information, square footages and lot sizes, is deemed reliable but not guaranteed and should be personally verified through personal inspection by and/or with the appropriate professionals.
 The data contained herein is copyrighted by Bright MLS and is protected by all applicable copyright laws.
 Any unauthorized dissemination of this information is in violation of copyright laws and is strictly prohibited.

 For history buffs, Lancaster has an interesting past.
 The same streets that are now bustling with residents, were the same streets once walked by Thomas Payne, George Washington, and Benjamin Franklin.
 In the 1760s, Lancaster city was named for the England town of Lancashire and became a central metropolitan area.
 For one day in the eighteenth century, when the continental congress fled Philadelphia which was then captured by the British, Lancaster city was called the U.S. capital.

 Lancaster - One of the Best Cities to Live in the U.S.